mattcroat/joy-of-code/posts/svelte-preprocessors/svelte-preprocessors.md

 For the Markdown preprocessor the only part we're interested in is the `markup` method to transform Markdown to HTML in the Svelte component.

-You can also specify a list of file extensions that should be treated as Svelte files — I encourage you to make up your own extensions like `.banana`.
+You can also specify a list of file extensions that should be treated as Svelte files — you can use any extension like `.banana` if you want but I'm going to use `.md` for Markdown.

 ```js:svelte.config.js {3} showLineNumbers
 /** @type {import('@sveltejs/kit').Config} */